Alexis Licht – Principal Investigator

 Sam Shekut – Undergraduate (in the lab since Spring 2017)

 Sam works on the uplift of the Olympic Mountains, Washington, via zircon geochronology.
+Sam sampled rocks from around the Seattle area and studies their sedimentary provenance to reconstruct the evolution of surrounding mountains.

 Ian Spendlove – Undergraduate (in the lab since Spring 2018)